openebs/website/website/src/blogs/2017-11-02-how-to-deploy-a-postgresql-cluster-on-kubernetes-openebs.md

 title: How to deploy a PostgreSQL Cluster on Kubernetes + OpenEBS
 author: Murat Karslioglu
 author_info: VP @OpenEBS & @MayaData_Inc.
 Lives to innovate!
 Opinions my own!
-tags: Crunchy, Kubectl, Solutions, Kubernetes, Openebs
+tags: Crunchy, Kubectl, Solutions, Kubernetes, OpenEBS
 date: 02-11-2017
 excerpt: Why Postgres on Kubernetes?
 Well, the answer is in the question.
-If you are already running Kubernetes on some form of cloud, you understand the ease-of-use, scalability and monitoring benefits of Kubernetes that you can apply to your database at scale.
+If you are already running Kubernetes on some form of cloud, you understand the ease-of-use, scalability, and monitoring benefits of Kubernetes that you can apply to your database at scale.
 ---

 ## Why Postgres on Kubernetes?

 Well, the answer is in the question.
-If you are already running Kubernetes on some form of cloud, you understand the **ease-of-use**, **scalability** and **monitoring** benefits of Kubernetes that you can apply to your database at scale.
+If you are already running Kubernetes on some form of cloud, you understand the **ease-of-use**, **scalability**, and **monitoring** benefits of Kubernetes that you can apply to your database at scale.

 PostgreSQL is the **preferred** relational database for most developers around, although setting up a highly available Postgres cluster from scratch is always a challenge, being **cloud-native** adds a bit to the difficulty.

 There are many ways to run **high availability** with PostgreSQL; for a list, see the [PostgreSQL Documentation](https://wiki.postgresql.org/wiki/Replication,_Clustering,_and_Connection_Pooling).
 To be honest, manually setting it up is quite painful, while there are better ways available.
 My favorite **cloud-native** Postgres cluster deployment projects are [Crunchy Data](https://www.crunchydata.com/)’s, [Sorint.lab](https://www.sorint.it/)’s [Stolon](https://github.com/sorintlab/stolon) and [Zalando](https://jobs.zalando.com/tech/)’s [Patroni](https://github.com/zalando/patroni)/[Spilo](https://github.com/zalando/spilo).

 Since availability requires multi-node Kubernetes deployment instead of local Minikube setup, I’ll deploy crunchy-postgres on my existing K8s cluster on AWS with two worker nodes.
 If you don’t have a Kubernetes cluster yet, see the [instructions to deploy one using StackPointCloud](http://containerized.me/how-to-install-openebs-on-aws-using-stackpointcloud/).
-Instructions after that are same in any cloud or on-premises deployment.
+Instructions after that are the same in any cloud or on-premises deployment.

 ## Prerequisites